Ritesh007/food-trucks/README.md

 ## Disaster recovery
 Utilize AWS RDS automated backups and snapshots to quickly restore the database in case of a failure.

-## Alerting for Failures
+## Monitoring
+- Setup monitoring such as: availability, Performance, Error tracking, Resource utilization, Traffic.
-Implement an alerting mechanism to notify the team of any failures in the CI pipeline, backend errors, or frontend issues.
-This can be achieved using the following:
+- Implement an alerting mechanism to notify the team of any failures in the CI pipeline, backend errors, or frontend issues.

-    - GitHub Actions: Configure alerts for failed CI workflows to notify via email or messaging platforms.
-    - AWS CloudWatch: Monitor Lambda functions and API Gateway for errors and set up alerts to notify via SNS (Simple Notification Service).
-    - S3 Events: Configure S3 to trigger Lambda functions for certain events (e.g., upload failures) and send notifications.